unckan/ckanext-push-errors/README.md

  - `ckanext.push_errors.headers='{"Authorization": "Token 123"}'`: A JSON string with the headers to send
  - `ckanext.push_errors.data='{"message": "{message}"}'`: A JSON string with the data to send
  - `ckanext.push_errors.title="PUSH_ERROR v{push_errors_version} - CKAN {ckan_version}\n{now}\n\n"`: The title (first part) of the message
+ - `ckanext.push_errors.traceback_length=4000`: The maximum length of the traceback information.
+Default is 4000.

 ### Config settings for known platforms